RuhiiiiMahir/LLM-AI-written-text-detection/README.md

 ### Install the required dependencies using pip:
 pip install -r requirements.txt

+## Model Information
+The model used in this application was trained as part of a Kaggle competition.
+You can find the trained model file on Google Drive link https://drive.google.com/drive/folders/1WURlp3hPhR4gXa9w1se1XC_93MZ1bSt_?usp=sharing.

 ## Usage
 After installing the dependencies, you can run the Streamlit app by executing the following command: streamlit run app.py